vbuterin/pybitcointools/README.md

 Aim is to provide a simple, class-based API makes switching between different coins and mainnet and testnet, and adding new coins, all very easy.

 Longer-term roadmap:
+* Wallet class for private keys, elecrum mnemonic and addresses(read-only)
 * Read the docs page
 * E-commerce tools (exchange rates, short-time invoices)
 * Easily gather unspents and broadcast transactions based on a mnemonic